Healing Guide

 What’s Normal vs What’s Not

-These are genuinely normal throughout the healing process and should not cause concern:
+These are genuinely normal throughout helix healing and usually do not mean anything is wrong:

 2. Skipping the downsize.
-That extra length on the starter post is actively snagging and causing microtrauma throughout your day.
-Book the downsize at 6–8 weeks.
-See our full guide on when to downsize your piercing.
+Extra length on the starter post catches on hair, towels, clothing, and bedding.
+Book the downsize at 6 to 8 weeks.
+See our guide on when to downsize your piercing.

 Frequently Asked Questions